-Miller lectures widely, both nationally and internationally, and her work is anthologized is popular volumes on autobiography and collections of feminist essays.
+Miller lectures widely, both nationally and internationally, and her work is anthologized in popular volumes on feminism and life writing.
 In 1983 she co-founded the Gender and Culture Series at Columbia University Press with the late Carolyn Heilbrun, and since 2004 coedits the series with Victoria Rosner.

-Interview on Too Jewish Radio with Rabbi Sam Cohon and Friends, May 6, 2012
+Interview on Too Jewish Radio (mp3) with Rabbi Sam Cohon and Friends, May 6, 2012

-Radio Podcast on Beyond the Pale with Marissa Brostoff and Keira Feldman, October 2, 2011
+Radio Podcast on Beyond the Pale (mp3) with Marissa Brostoff and Keira Feldman, October 2, 2011